 - for each child to develop an understanding of mathematical concepts and be able to pose and solve mathematical problems.

-- to provide opportunities for students to collaborate with each other and to articulate their mathematical strategies, learning and reflections, and to critically reflect on their mathematical processes and decision making.
+- to provide opportunities for students to collaborate with each other and to share their mathematical strategies, learning and reflections through the use of ‘Number Talks’ and classroom discussions.

 - to encourage students to take ownership of and manage their own learning with explicit goals developed with students.